Sebsterio/warmup/README.md

 #### Current task

+- change submit text to 'link not valid' when disabled

 #### Next

-- change submit text to 'link not valid' when disabled
 - automatic localStorage backup of current db (separate key from manual backup)
 - restore locaStorage backup in case of firebase download failure (correct db)

+- animated transition when images change
 - remove-items UI panel

 #### Juice

 - replace HTML entities with SVG to normalize the look across browsers
-- animated transition when images change
 - add zoom on mobile
-- add animations (with some X axis variation)
+- more animations (with some X axis variation)
-- change photo when not in view
 - settings panel -> localStorage (don't save url settings)
 - pin items on click -> localStorage (don't sync pinned props)
-- option to disable interactivity and run CSS animation (better suited for extended use)
+- option to disable interactivity and use CSS animation (better suited for extended use)
-- upload audio (local only OR play random one)
+- upload audio
-- change bg (local only?)
+- change bg

 ## Known bugs